Pidathala-Surendra-Reddy/Renew-Policy-ML/README.md

 matplotlib
 xgboost
 imbalanced-learn
+Smote

-💡 Future Improvements
+## 💡 Future Improvements
-Advanced Hyperparameter Tuning: Implement GridSearchCV / RandomizedSearchCV on XGBoost for production-level optimization.
+**->Advanced Hyperparameter Tuning:** Implement Optuna hyperparamter-tuning on XGBoost for production-level optimization.

-Model Stacking: Experiment with ensemble techniques like stacking or voting classifiers to potentially boost final performance.
+**->Model Stacking:** Experiment with ensemble techniques like stacking or voting classifiers to potentially boost final performance.

-Lighter Models: Explore LightGBM or CatBoost for faster training and potentially better handling of categorical features.
+**->Lighter Models:** Explore LightGBM or CatBoost for faster training and potentially better handling of categorical features and missing values.